i486/VxKex/README.md

 extremely minimal.
 No background services are used, no global hooks are installed, and the shell extensions and DLLs that are loaded have minimal impact and can be disabled if needed.
-You can rest assured that your Windows 7 will remain as stable as always.
+You can rest assured that your Windows 7 will remain as stable as it always is.

 **Q: Do I need to have specific updates installed?**